.

 (970)482-1707 x 43

-Jessie Reese, Avian Ecologist (Fort Collins, CO)
+Jessie Reese, Research Scientist (Fort Collins, CO)

 Jessie grew up in the Shenandoah Valley of Virginia and earned a B.S. in Biology from James Madison University and an M.S. in Biology from Virginia Commonwealth University.
 She has studied birds and their habitats since 2011, including several seasons with The Institute for Bird Populations.
 During her M.S., she developed conservation partnerships in Latin America while studying migratory connectivity.
 After graduating in 2017, she worked to restore healthy forests for priority bird species with the Natural Resources Conservation Service and the West Virginia Division of Natural Resources.
 Prior to joining Bird Conservancy, she worked with the Human Dimensions Branch of the U.S. Fish and Wildlife Service in Fort Collins, where she has enjoyed exploring Colorado’s mountains and plains through birding, backpacking, and climbing.